-You may pay more than your monthly installment amount at any time, using the payment method of your choice.
+You may pay more than your total due, using the payment method of your choice.
 When you pay more, your account may reflect a paid ahead or partially paid ahead status, based on your loan agreement.
-If you use Direct Debit you can request to have an additional amount withdrawn each month along with your scheduled monthly installment.

 Benefits of paying ahead

-By paying more than the monthly payment amount due, you:
+By paying more than the total due, you: